 Assignment #1 – Take It Everywhere

 A camera is only useful when it is used, otherwise it is a paperweight, so for your first assignment, you should be taking your camera with you all the time.
 Get a small bag if you don’t already have one to keep the camera protected while you are out.
 Use the automatic mode and autofocus and shoot what you are seeing.
 If you head outside to a dog park, shoot photos.
+Just be careful that you don’t get bitten by a dog as you will have every right to contact someone similar to Rieders Travis Law Firm to file a claim.
+You may also be able to get compensation to help you get back out there and to take photographs again soon.
 If you go to a mall, shoot some casual photos.
 If you head out to spend time with family or friends, shoot some casual photos.
 Don’t make a big production of things, just work on getting used to having a camera with you and using it.
 Folks do this with smartphones all the time, so there’s nothing unusual here.

 Assignment #2 – Get Inspired